Mighteeguy/3d-mapping-using-MAS/README.md

 catkin_make
 source ~/catkin_ws/devel/setup.bash
 ```
-4. Uncomment the code for the UAVs you wish to spawn and comment out the code for all the other UAVs in the following two files:
-`full_indoors.launch` present in `/caltech_samaritan/launch/` and `spawn_two_quadrotors.launch` present in `/hector_quadrotor/hector_quadrotor_gazebo/launch`.
+4. Uncomment the code for the UAVs you wish to spawn and comment out the code for all the other UAVs in the following two files: 1. `full_indoors.launch` present in `/caltech_samaritan/launch/`, and 2. `spawn_two_quadrotors.launch` present in `/hector_quadrotor/hector_quadrotor_gazebo/launch`.
 5. Start the simulation using `roslaunch caltech_samaritan full_indoors.launch`.
-This will initialize Gazebo with a sample indoors environment.
+This will initialize Gazebo with a sample indoor environment.
+There are 3+ environments in this repository.
+The 3 main ones are a 2-room, 3-room, and a 4-room environment.

 6. In new terminals, start each UAV's exploration scripts as: _rosrun caltech\_samaritan start\_exploration.py uav[digit] [number of UAVs]_.

-   E.g.: To run exploration scripts of UAV1, UAV2 and UAV3 (make sure they are uncommented in the full\_indoors.launch and the spawn\_two\_quadrotors.launch files), run the following commands in different terminals:
+   E.g.: To run exploration scripts of UAV1, UAV2 and UAV3 (make sure the UAVs are uncommented in the full\_indoors.launch and the spawn\_two\_quadrotors.launch files), run the following commands in different terminals:

    `rosrun caltech_samaritan start_exploration.py uav1 3`